Doctor Salary by State in Australia

 Cost of Living Considerations

-When comparing salaries across states, factor in the cost of living in the specific area where you would be practising.
-A higher nominal salary in Sydney or Melbourne may deliver less purchasing power than a more modest salary in Adelaide, Hobart, or a regional centre, once housing costs, childcare, transport, and general living expenses are taken into account.
+When comparing salaries across states, factor in the actual cost of living where you would be practising.
+A higher nominal salary in Sydney or Melbourne may leave you with less purchasing power than a more modest figure in Adelaide, Hobart, or a regional centre, once housing, childcare, transport, and general living costs are accounted for.

-Housing is typically the single largest differentiator in cost of living across Australian locations.
-The gap between property prices and rental costs in Sydney and Melbourne compared to other capitals and regional centres is substantial and can have a profound impact on financial outcomes over the course of a career.
-Doctors who are strategic about where they practise can significantly accelerate wealth building by choosing locations that offer a favourable balance of salary and living costs.
+Housing is the single biggest differentiator.
+The gap between property prices and rents in Sydney and Melbourne compared to other capitals and regional centres is large.
+Doctors who think carefully about location can accelerate their financial position considerably by choosing places that offer a good balance of salary and living costs.

 How to Evaluate Interstate Moves

-If you are considering moving interstate for a medical position, look beyond the headline salary figure.
-Look at the total remuneration package, including superannuation, allowances, leave provisions, and professional development support.
-Consider the cost of living in the specific area, particularly housing costs.
-Assess the professional environment, including access to collegial networks, teaching and research opportunities, and career progression pathways.
+If you are weighing an interstate move, do not stop at the headline salary.
+Look at the full package: superannuation, allowances, leave provisions, and professional development support.
+Consider the cost of living, particularly housing.
+Think about the professional environment, including access to colleagues, teaching opportunities, and realistic career progression.

 Get Personalised Salary Guidance

 Every doctor's situation is different.
-Our recruitment consultants can give you confidential, specific advice on what you could expect to earn in different states and settings, helping you make the right move for your career and your life.
+Our career advisors can give you confidential, specific advice on what you could expect to earn in different states and settings, helping you make the right move for your career and your life.

 Register Interest